Last updated:

 Provider (API)API must meet client expectations for response structure

-CustomerThe customer expects a specific schema - the test verifies that it is met
+Customer (consumer)The client is waiting for a certain scheme - the test checks that it is met

 BidirectionalTwo-way testing: both client and server agree to contract